 - What kind of a yoke is that?
 The question you’ll get asked if you install any water heating system other than an Immersion.
 A yoke is a non-complimentary name for a thing.
 A yoke is not to be confused with a yolk which is the yellow, nutrient-rich part of an egg.

 - She’s having notions about herself: Translated as She’s trying to be something she’s not or is the practice of acquiring a superiority complex.
-Someone who has a lunch of a skinny soy latte with a lemongrass, pink Himalayan salt and avocado salad could be deemed to be having notions.
+Someone who drinks skinny soy lattes and uses pink Himalayan salt in their salad could be deemed to be having notions.
 Until such time an activity or a yoke becomes common practice its practitioner is having notions.

 - Well that bate Banagher!: Used as an exclamation of surprise, I’m not quite sure of this phrase’s origin but it’s often followed up with the phrase And Banagher bate the devil.
 Bate is the colloquial term for beat.